-- 1 Former Service Member encompasses everyone who served in the Active, National Guard, or Reserve forces who had active-duty service and activated for federal service via deployments and duration which may make them eligible for US Department of Veterans Affairs services.
+- 1 Former Service Member encompasses everyone who served in the Active, National Guard, or Reserve forces but may not be eligible for US Department of Veterans Affairs services.
 Since Dishonorable Discharge only accounted for 0.3% of all death records this was not statistically significant in the outcomes. - 2 Rockett, I. R., Lilly, C. L., Jia, H., Larkin, G. L., Miller, T. R., Nelson, L. S., & Caine, E. D. (2016).
 Self-injury mortality in the United States in the early 21st century: A comparison with proximally ranked diseases.
 Jama Psychiatry, 73(10), 1072-1081. - 3 Due to limitations of the Department of Defense records prior to 1971, the DoD only can verify FSMs who served from 1971 onwards.
 The study, therefore, limited decedents to ages 18-64 years to align with census FSM population